CONTENT LINKS

 COVER & THANK-YOU LETTERS

-For higher-level jobs, and where the employer requests a cover-letter with an application, your cover letter will probably travel with your resumé.
-However, for junior positions, cover letters aren’t invariably transmitted up the ladder along with your resumé, especially in electronic applicant processing environments.
+For higher-level jobs, and where the employer requests a cover-letter with an application, your cover letter will probably travel with your résumé.
+However, for junior positions, cover letters aren’t invariably transmitted up the ladder along with your résumé, especially in electronic applicant processing (ATS) environments.
+So the essential points need to be in the résumé.

 Thank-you letters (sometimes called “follow-up letters”) are also important.
 They establish a civil personal relationship with the person who has interviewed you.
 They give you a chance to express your continued interest in the job—a factor to which employers are very sensitive.
 And they also give you a chance to make or re-emphasize points you overlooked or under-emphasized in the interview, or that occurred to you only after learning more about the employer during the interview.
 A good thank-you letter can boost your standing with a potential employer, and could make the difference between being rejected and being called back for another interview.